-\\If the student is not eligible to take Chemistry 155 on entering college, CHE 150 should be scheduled as a prerequisite.
+If the student is not eligible to take Chemistry 155 on entering college, CHE 150 should be scheduled as a prerequisite.
 This might necessitate the postponement of Chemistry to the Sophomore year.
-Some Home Economics curricula require only 4 semester hours in Chemistry, some curricula require CHE 155 and CHE 205.
+Some Home Economics curricula require only 3 or 4 semester hours in Chemistry; some require 6 to 8 semester hours; and some require one or more courses in Organic Chemistry.
+CHE 155-156 is recommended for all students; CHE 221 and/or CHE 221-222 is recommended for home economics education and foods and nutrition majors.